Average 2 hour flight

-Majorca may be famous for its picturesque golden beaches, but there's so much more you can do on your Balearic holiday than just soak up the glorious sun.
-You can channel your inner explorer and see the quaint hillside villages or head to Palma for a chic city break.
+Picturesque golden beaches may be what comes to mind when you think of Majorca holidays, but there's so much more you can do on your Balearic escape than just soak up the glorious sun.
+Channel your inner explorer and see the quaint hillside villages or head to Palma for a chic city break.
 The largest of the Balearic Islands, holidays to Majorca are hugely popular thanks to the exciting mix of activities on offer, and not to mention the blissfully warm summer temperatures.
 Either way, you'll definitely need to bring your camera with you to capture magical moments on your well-deserved Majorca break!

 If you're keen to top up your tan, you can head straight to one of the gorgeous Majorcan beaches.
-During the summer, temperatures can get up to 24°C, so don't forget to pack your sunscreen!
+During the summer, Majorca’s temperatures can get up to 24°C, so don't forget to pack your sunscreen!
 The pretty Mediterranean coastline makes it an ideal holiday for adventure junkies, who'll love the whole range of watersports and diving by the beach.
-Majorca offers a fantastic choice of resorts, so there's something for everyone!
+There’s a fantastic array of resorts to choose from on your Majorca holiday, so there's something for everyone!

 Party animals will absolutely adore the legendary nightlife in Magaluf and Palma Nova, where you'll find bustling bars and nightclubs to dance the night away in.
 When in Magaluf, a visit to Majorca's biggest nightclub, BCM Planet Dance is essential for an unforgettable evening!
 Or if you're seeking a more laid-back Majorca holiday, the stylish marina and picturesque sandy beaches in Puerto Pollensa make for a chilled-out getaway.
 An ideal resort for couples and families looking for a holiday in Majorca with a difference, you can walk up the magnificent Tramuntana mountains or get active with the watersports by the gorgeous sandy beaches.